 Thoughts on my TBI and Recovery

 I doubt I ever will make a full recovery.
 Beyond my deficiencies (see link) already mentioned, my short-term memory has been measured as below the 5th percentile.
 To be assessed as having "learning disabilities" was hard to read, but entirely accurate.

 Has the TBI affected my life?
 Yes, there are things I can no longer do.
-However, I now have increased patience, superior organisational skills developed as coping strategies and hopefully a more thoughtful / empathetic personality.
+However, I now have increased patience, superior organisational skills developed as coping strategies and hopefully a more thoughtful / empathetic character.
 I'll accept the trade of old skills and abilities (see link) for the new opportunities and genuine appreciation of life which I feel every single day.
 In short, I feel the positives outweigh the negatives.